Rabban Bar Sauma: Ambassador to Europe

 The exchanges towards the formation of an alliance with the Europeans ultimately proved fruitless, and Arghun's attempts were eventually abandoned.
 However, Rabban Bar Sauma did succeed in making some important contacts which encouraged communication and trade between the East and West.
 Aside from King Philip's embassy to the Mongols, the Papacy also sent missionaries such as Giovanni da Montecorvino to the Mongol court.

 Later years

 After his embassy to Europe, Bar Sauma lived out the rest of his years in Baghdad.
-It was probably during this time that he wrote the account of his travels, which was published in French in 1895 and in English in 1928 as The Monks of Kublai Khan, Emperor of China or The History of the Life and Travels of Rabban Sawma, Envoy and Plenipotentiary of the Mongol Khans to the Kings of Europe, and Markos Who as Mar Yahbh-Allaha III Became Patriarch of the Church of the East in Asia, translated and edited by Sir E. A. Wallis Budge.
+It was probably during this time that he wrote the account of his travels, which was incorporated into an account of his Yahballah's travels, the History of Mar Yahballaha and Rabban Sauma.
 The narrative is unique for its observations of medieval Europe during the end of the Crusading period, through the eyes of an observant outsider from a culture thousands of miles away.

 Rabban Bar Sauma died in 1294, in Baghdad.